VibeHarboe/Introduction-to-Statistics/README.md

 ## 🚀 How to Use This Project

-* Explore Jupyter notebooks in `/notebooks/` to see how statistical tools are applied in code.
+* Explore `.sql` files in `/sql/` to see how statistics are applied using PostgreSQL.
-* Read detailed summaries and use cases in `/docs/` to reinforce theory and prepare for exams.
+* Read detailed summaries and use cases in `/docs/` to reinforce theory and prep for exams.
-* Use `/visuals/` for graphics when presenting or sharing insights.
+* Use `/visuals/` for ready-to-use charts in presentations.
-* Test your knowledge with embedded examples and practice questions in selected notebooks.
+* Test your knowledge using patterns shown in reusable SQL blocks.

 ---